IF PENA WINS, HE GETS A WWN CONTRACT:

 Lenny Leonard described Pena as "a standout in our WWN recruitment camp," which sounds SOOOOO much better than calling it a "seminar."
 You go to a seminar to learn; you go to a recruitment camp because you're already great and think you have a chance of impressing the bosses and getting signed.
 I was less happy with him talking about the referee for this match, Jeremy Scott, got this spot by "impressing in the talent seminar held early today by Kassius Ohno."
 I know that as a shoot refereeing is not an easy thing to do, but within kayfabe, what could Ohno have possibly been impressed by?
 Maybe the guy had perfect cadence on his counts every time?
 That's about the only thing I can think of.

 Even worse was the whole "pipeline to the next level of NXT and perhaps WWE" bit.
 It makes all of the WWN promotions seem so secondary, and like they are a step down from WWE.
 This is not a new problem for EVOLVE, as it is something people have been noting since NXT's involvement began to increase last year, but I do think they have been handling it a little worse recently, and this "pipeline" terminology is a big part of the problem.
 When the NXT guys came in in October, it was portrayed not as a step down for them, but as a lateral one.
 They told us that NXT was great... but that WWN was just as great, but different.
 It was portrayed as a less polished, more rough-and-tumble environment, with a different prevalent wrestling style.
-We got to see the Street Profits and Fabian Aichner on the mat, trading holds with Anthony Henry, or having brawls with Eddie Kingston, the like so which you rarely see in WWE.
+We got to see the Street Profits and Fabian Aichner on the mat, trading holds with Anthony Henry, or having brawls with Eddie Kingston, the likes of which you rarely see in WWE.
 They really need to move away from the "pipeline" framing and back towards the "different environment" framing.

 As for the match itself, both guys were fine.
 I've seen Greene several times now, plus saw the EVOLVE mini-doc on him... and I don't get it.
 He's "Retro" Anthony Greene because he wears a fanny back and a headband and has a retro mustache style.
 So what?
 Why am I supposed to care about that?
 He has wrestled two men this weekend where the framing was that they were in the position that he himself was in just a month ago, needing a victory to earn a WWN contract, and I don't see any difference between him and either of those two opponents.
 Greene might be marginally less bland than Stephen Wolf or Steven Pena, but as a character he is no less empty.
 "Retro" isn't a character; it's just kitsch.
 It's something people cheer for because they think it's fun or funny, not because they give a sh*t about you.
-If there hadn't been a random balloon on the ceiling for to jump up and grab at Evolve 124, he'd be just another generic indy guy who no one would remember the next day.
+If there hadn't been a random balloon on the ceiling for him to jump up and grab at Evolve 124, he'd be just another generic indy guy who no one would remember the next day.

 HARLEM BRAVADO vs. ADRIAN JAOUDE - 6.75/10